matthieuheitz/sweetsweep/README.md

   (what `*` replaces) is drawn in the top left corner of each image.
 This is useful if you have an iterative algorithm, and you want to plot the result of the last iteration of each folder.
-- The app can access mounted folders, which is great to avoid copying to your computer all result folders from the server on which you ran the sweep.
+- The app can access mounted folders, which is great if you ran the sweep on a server, because you don't to copy all result folders to your computer.
   I only tried on Linux with a folder mounted with `sftp`, in which case the URL you need to provide is:
   `/run/user/$uid/gvfs/sftp:host=<host>,user=<user>/path/to/folder`.